 Operators of construction equipment must be properly qualified.
 There are no exceptions.
 If a company hired and continued to employ a vehicle operator who did not have the proper license, training, experience, or a clean driving record, then that company may be responsible for your injuries.

 Construction vehicles have a number of large blind spots, which are dangerous for operators who have to navigate construction equipment around workers and pedestrians.
-If these drivers are unaware of blind spots, know how to minimize them, and can avoid injuring a person in these areas, they should not be operating a construction vehicle.
+If these drivers are not aware of blind spots, know how to minimize them, and can avoid injuring a person in these areas, then they should not be operating a construction vehicle.

 Construction vehicles are often highly technical pieces of equipment.
-They need great care and maintenance to ensure they work properly and safely.
+They need a great deal of care and maintenance to ensure they work properly and safely.
 Without a safe design, proper manufacturing, and continuous care, the likelihood of an equipment failure that could cause an accident increases.

 To learn more about your rights after an accident with a construction vehicle and the process of bringing a personal injury claim, contact us at 1-800-HURT-NOW to schedule a free consultation.